-• Balance sheet of a HF
+Balance sheet of a HF

-Liabilities
+Assets Liabilities

-Equity (AUM)
+U.S. Stocks Equity (AUM)

+Other investments Debt

-Debt (including Short positions)
+(including Cash) (including Short positions)

-]

-$\Delta U.S.Stocks = \Delta AUM + \Delta Debt - \Delta Other Investments$
+$$\Delta U.S.Stocks = \Delta AUM + \Delta Debt - \Delta Other Investments$$

-- We can construct fund flows (ΔAUM) using TASS

-- But...

-- No time-series dimension on leverage

-- No direct information on other investments

-- No fund level information on short positions

-• We need empirical proxies to identify channels other than ΔAUM
+- ullet We can construct fund flows (ΔAUM) using TASS - But... - No time-series dimension on leverage - No direct information on other investments - No fund level information on short positions - ullet We need empirical proxies to identify channels other than ΔAUM